 Another way to do better than your competitors is to find out what people don’t like about their content or website.
 Find out what people complain about and then implement a solution that will make your website and content a breath of fresh air for your target market.
 For example, if your competitor uses a challenging payment system that frustrates consumers, work on smoothing out your payment system.

 Hyper-focus on your payment system to identify all the flaws and points that might frustrate consumers.
 Then, resolve those issues.
 Give people every reason to recommend your website over your competitors.

 The best way to create in-depth content is to dive into every topic in detail, follow every trail, and cover every aspect or perspective possible.
 For example, if you’re writing about how to take care of roses in a pot, you’ll cover things like pruning, feeding, watering, and choosing the right pot.
 You can easily expand on all of those topics in-depth in one article.
 In fact, you could also create a separate article for each point:

-This might require extensive research, but if the topic is commonly debated and your content is fantastic, people will save your link and pass it around.
+This might require extensive research, but if the topic is commonly debated and your content is fantastic, people will save your editorial link and pass it around.

 Don’t seek credit when sharing your links in a discussion forum.
 If people find out it’s your website, that’s perfectly okay.
 Don’t go out of your way to prevent people from finding out you run the site.
 Just don’t blatantly advertise that you own the links you’re sharing.

 Keep in mind, the results of this strategy aren’t easily measured, so you may never know the exact results of your efforts.
 However, any tactics that will help your web pages get seen as an authority are worth the effort.